 Playwright/solo performer, Royal Shirée has been produced by Lynchburg College, Randolph College, Waterworks Players Theatre, Leading Ladies NY, Downtown Urban Theater Festival NY, Live Arts Charlottesville, and a professional reading by Virginia Playwrights and Screenwriters Initiative.
 Her solo show, Clippings, has been performed throughout Virginia and in New York.
-MOJOAA Performing Arts Company performed her piece, Victory, in "Reclamation, 'Female Voices of Color."
-Her ten-minute plays have been produced coast-to-coast, including Lightning Bugs, accepted to the inaugural 2017 Midwest Dramatist Conference.
-She is a former Storyteller/Education Consultant at Avoca Museum.
+MOJOAA Performing Arts Company performed her piece, Victory, in "Reclamation, 'Female Voices of Color.’"
+Her ten-minute plays have been produced coast-to-coast, including the reading of Lightning Bugs, accepted in the inaugural 2017 Midwest Dramatist Conference.

 I refused to be silent, and I refused to be invisible.
 I may have been the underdog, but I wasn’t under.